Tell us about your work.

 What about The Rainmaker?

-Another piece I made during my last trip to China.
-It's a mashup of a drainpipe and the torso of the Lenin bust, I grafted the drain - it looks like a shower head - onto the body and fired it first with a powder blue slip and then with a clear glaze that turned it dark blue.
+Another piece I made in China.
+It's a mashup of a drainpipe and the torso of the Lenin bust.
+I grafted the drain - it looks like a shower head - onto the body and fired it first with a powder blue slip and then with a clear glaze that turned it dark blue.
 Then later, when I was back in Milan, I hung a bunch of porcelain pendants around its neck.
-I see them resembling votive offerings like you see beneath the portraits of saints in Byzantine churches, or in Naples and other places in Italy.
-Rainmaker is a voicebox, a reliquary of sorts, the idea being that the voice(s) I hear come(s) from somewhere else.
-It's like something Leonard Cohen said: "Poetry comes from a place that no one commands and no one conquers."
+I see them resembling votive offerings like you see beneath the portraits of saints in Byzantine churches, in Greece and Naples and other places in Italy.
+Rainmaker is a voicebox, the idea being that the voice you hear comes from somewhere else.
+Leonard Cohen said, "Poetry comes from a place that no one commands and no one conquers."
 I think most artists have some sense of a muse, of trying to communicate with or channel whatever it is in that place Cohen talks about.